 University Response to COVID-19

-The past several weeks, as the COVID-19 epidemic has become more broadly experienced, a large, cross-functional group of St. Catherine University department and division representatives is meeting weekly to coordinate efforts, communicate, and plan next steps.
+A large, cross-functional group of St. Catherine University department and division representatives is meeting weekly to coordinate efforts, communicate, and plan next steps.
 In support of the cross-functional meeting, an Incident Management Team has been established to make decisions, coordinate communications, and ensure that the community is kept abreast of the situation as it impacts our community.

 The University continues to receive frequent guidance and communication from the Minnesota Department of Health (MDH), Centers for Disease Control and Prevention (CDC), and American College Health Association as the situation develops.
 Our guiding philosophy is to follow guidelines for higher education from the Minnesota Department of Health.